Cyb3rNet/Arroz/README.md

 ## Planned Work

-I would like very much to implement this librairy.
+I would like very much to implement this library.
 But developing it on my spare time might mean that I'll spread it's development over a long period of time.
 So we'll see how it might end.
 Maybe you will fork this project and make it evolve much faster.